Sheriff: Man arrested for stealing school buses for joyride

 LIVINGSTON, La.
-(AP) — Authorities in Louisiana say a man has been arrested for stealing two school buses and taking them for a joyride.
+(AP) — (9/13/19) Authorities in Livingston say a man has been arrested for stealing two school buses and taking them for a joyride.

 Online jail records say 30-year-old Zachary Anderson was arrested Wednesday and charged with theft and unauthorized use of a motor vehicle.